History 600/Hist Sci 555 Seminars

 • Why you are interested in the course

-IMPORTANT: History 600 seminars are open to History majors and History certificate students who have completed a History 201 course.
+IMPORTANT: History 600/Hist Sci 555 seminars are open to History majors and History certificate students who have completed a Historian’s Craft course (History 201/Hist Sci 211).
 If you have not declared the History major or the History certificate, you must do so before you will be authorized to enroll in a seminar.
 See the Declaring the History Major or Certificate page for information about how to declare the major and certificate.

 * Hours/days subject to change; please consult Course Search & Enroll.